-Addiction can affect anyone, it’s something that we see in society across all ages and ethnicities, from rich and poor backgrounds and in both educated and less educated people.
+Addiction can affect anyone, it’s something we see in society across all ages and ethnicities, from rich and poor backgrounds, and in both educated and less educated people.
 The types of drugs used will often differ but the point remains the same, addiction doesn’t discriminate.
-Maybe you had a rough start in life and turned to drugs as a way to cope, maybe you got into partying too hard at university or perhaps you fell into abusing stimulants to give you the energy needed to perform your high powered job.
+Maybe you had a rough start in life and turned to drugs as a way to cope, maybe you got into partying too hard at university, or perhaps you fell into abusing stimulants to give you the energy needed to perform your high-powered job.
 Whatever your background, if you’re reading this now, chances are you want to get clean- but importantly are worried about your children when getting admitted to a drug rehab center.
-As a parent your children are your whole world, but balancing parenthood with addiction is difficult and chances are you know you’re not being the best mother or father you can be.
+As a parent, your children are your whole world, but balancing parenthood with addiction is difficult and chances are you know you’re not being the best mother or father you can be.
 When you have a substance problem, there’s no doubt that it not only affects you but the people in your life as well, particularly children.
-Research shows that children of drug addicted parents have:
+Research shows that children of drug-addicted parents have:

 - More difficulties in school